mnr/writing-wip/hotmeal.md

 // ---

-The police media lab isn't much more than a room with desks and monitors.
+The police media lab isn’t much more than a room with desks and monitors.
 The striking feature is the glass wall with a view of the servers.
 Privacy laws require this type of data be under actual lock and key, so Araci has to visit in person.

 “We had the render machines spend some quality time with the scans and found this interesting difference.”
 Lupe displays the condominium scan Araci viewed earlier but in much higher resolution.